-For online classrooms (and other online activities), you may find it useful to limit the session to only allow VU Students and Staff participants.
-All participants will need to sign into Zoom using their VU account (e-number or s-number) to join the session.
+For online classrooms (and other online activities), you may find it helpful to limit the session only to allow VU Students and Staff participants.
+To join the session, all participants will need to sign into Zoom using their VU account (e-number or s-number).

-Although Zoom bombing from outsiders is near impossible (guessing a meeting ID & password), we suspect that a very small group of students have shared meeting URLs with externals, or themselves joined anonymously and disrupted sessions.
+Although Zoom bombing from outsiders is near impossible (guessing a meeting ID & password), we suspect that a tiny group of students have shared meeting URLs with externals or themselves joined anonymously and disrupted sessions.

 Existing meetings can be edited and updated following the provided steps below.